 In the first week after LHRH agonists are administered, there is typically a surge in luteinizing hormone resulting in an increase in circulating testosterone.
 This may cause clinical "flares," which may be associated with worsening of disease symptoms (e.g., bone pain, urinary tract obstruction) in approximately 10% of patients.
-This surge can be "blocked" by short term (i.e., 4 weeks or less) of a first-generation antiandrogen, although there is limited evidence of significant clinical utility.
-89 acetate plus prednisone, apalutamide, bicalutamide, darolutomide, enzalutamide, flutamide, nilutamide) without ADT for patients with mHSPC.
+This surge can be "blocked" by short term (e.g., 4 weeks or less) of a first-generation antiandrogen, although there is limited evidence of significant clinical utility.100

+19. Clinicians should not offer oral androgen pathway directed therapy (e.g., abiraterone acetate plus prednisone, apalutamide, bicalutamide, darolutomide, enzalutamide, flutamide, nilutamide) without ADT for patients with mHSPC.
 (Expert Opinion)

-18. Clinicians should not offer oral androgen pathway directed therapy (e.g., abiraterone

 Non-steroidal antiandrogen therapy without ADT in advanced prostate cancer is not recommended.
-Evidence based on 11 studies encompassing 3,060 suggests that of non-steroidal patients use antiandrogens without ADT compared with medical or surgical castration monotherapy for advanced prostate cancer is less effective in terms of OS, clinical progression, treatment failure, and treatment discontinuation due to adverse events.90
+Evidence based on 11 studies encompassing 3,060 patients suggests that use of non-steroidal antiandrogens without ADT compared with medical or surgical castration monotherapy for advanced prostate cancer is less effective in terms of OS, clinical progression, treatment failure, and treatment discontinuation due to adverse events.101

-Bicalutamide, flutamide and nilutamide are first generation antiandrogens extensively studied in combination with either bilateral orchiectomy or LHRH agonists in mHSPC.
-91-95 There is insufficient evidence to support the use of first generation antiandrogens as monotherapy.
-91,96-98
+Bicalutamide, flutamide and nilutamide are first generation antiandrogens extensively studied in combination with either bilateral orchiectomy or LHRH agonists in mHSPC.102-106 There is insufficient evidence to support the use of first generation antiandrogens as monotherapy.^{102, 107-109}

-Abiraterone acetate is an inhibitor of CYP17, and apalutamide, darolutamide and enzalutamide are second generation antiandrogens.
-None of these agents have been studied without ADT for mHSPC, while compelling evidence of survival has been demonstrated with testosterone suppression in combination with either abiraterone acetate plus prednisone, enzalutamide, or apalutamide. ^{28,82,84,86,99,100} For now, however, these next generation antiandrogens should not be considered without ADT in mHSPC.
+Abiraterone acetate is an inhibitor of CYP17, and apalutamide, darolutamide, and enzalutamide are second generation antiandrogens.
+None of these agents have been studied without ADT for mHSPC, while compelling evidence of survival has been demonstrated with testosterone suppression in combination with either abiraterone acetate plus prednisone, enzalutamide, or apalutamide.^{24,89,91,94,110,111} For now, however, these next generation antiandrogens should not be considered without ADT in mHSPC.